• Written by

 Qualifying for Disability Benefits

-You must take a recent work rest and duration work test.
+You must meet a recent work test and duration work test.
 The number of credits you need depends on your age.
 The Social Security Administration has information on how many work credits you need for disability benefits.
 If you're over 31 years old, you'll need at least 20 work credits within the 10-year period after your disability began to qualify for benefits.

 Qualifying for Survivors Benefits

-The number of credits needed varies depending on the age of death.
-If the individual dies young, fewer credits are required.
-In some cases, benefits can be paid to the surviving spouse and children, even if there aren’t enough credits.
-If you pass away and you were already receiving Social Security benefits, the survivor's benefit will be based off that amount.
+The number of credits needed varies depending on the age at the time of death.
+If you die young, fewer credits are required.
+In some cases, benefits can be paid to the surviving spouse and children even if there aren’t enough credits.
+If you die and were already receiving Social Security benefits, the survivor benefit will be based off that amount.

 3 Minute Quiz: Can You Retire Comfortably?